Happy Ghost V

 Happy Ghost V (Chinese: 開心鬼5上錯身) is a 1991 Hong Kong comedy film directed by Clifton Ko.
 The film stars Raymond Wong and Filipina actress Kris Aquino.
+It is the final film of the original series and is followed by the reboot Magic to Win.

 Plot

 A sweet tale about a young woman's dog that makes a deal with the Happy Ghost (Raymond Wong) to become human for 49 days.
 But after those days are over he must go and be reincarnated.